zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

 One likely use case of pickling is to pass a proxy to another process via a queue.
 There is a delay between a proxy is put in a queue (in one process) and it is taken out of the queue (in another process).
-During the delay, if the proxy in the first process is garbage collected, triggering the target object in the server to be garbage colleted (because at that moment there is not other proxy for the object), then when the second process gets the proxy from the queue, the proxy references a remote object that no long exists!
+During the delay, if the proxy in the first process is garbage collected, it would decrement the target object's ref count by 1.
+If that reduces the ref count to 0, then the target object would be garbage collected.
+In that case, when the second process gets the proxy from the queue, the proxy would be referencing a remote object that does not exist!
-This is not really a corner case; it happens easily if the proxy in the first process is created in a loop.
+This is not nearly a corner case; it happens easily if the proxy in the first process is created in a loop.
 Let's make up an example to show this issue.